 i.
-There is no rational basis to support a Regulation that effectively inhibits startups and small businesses from engaging in "virtual currency business activity"
+There is no rational basis to support a Regulation that effectively inhibits startups and small businesses from engaging in Virtual Currency Business Activity.

 Like the regulation in Axelrod, the Regulation has a severe disparate impact on startups and small businesses, which do not have access to the funds and resources the Regulation requires.
-The cost of applying for a license is exorbitant.
-See 23 NYCRR § 200.5 (requiring a non-refundable \$5,000 application fee); Ciric Aff. ¶ 5 (companies have reported spending \$50,000-\$100,000 when applying for a license).
-Furthermore, the costs of staying in compliance with the Regulation if granted a license are unwarranted and potentially excessive.
+The cost of applying for a License is exorbitant.
+See 23 NYCRR § 200.5 (requiring a non-refundable \$5,000 application fee); Ciric Aff. ¶ 5.
+Furthermore, the costs of staying in compliance with the Regulation if granted a License are unwarranted and potentially excessive.
 Licensees are required to "maintain at all times such capital in an amount and form as the superintendent determines is sufficient."
 23 NYCRR § 200.8(a).
-This vague, open-ended requirement is likely to unreasonably impede cash-strapped startups and small businesses from being able to engage in "virtual currency business activity."
-The Regulation's requirement that licensees "maintain a surety bond or trust account... in such a form and amount as is acceptable to the superintendent" is similarly prone to effectively prohibit underfunded startups and small businesses from engaging in "virtual currency" related business.
+This vague, open-ended requirement is likely to unreasonably impede cash-strapped startups and small businesses from being able to engage in Virtual Currency Business Activity.
+The Regulation's requirement that Licensees "maintain a surety bond or trust account... in such a form and amount as is acceptable to the superintendent" is similarly prone to effectively prohibit underfunded startups and small businesses from engaging in Virtual Currency related businesses.
 See 23 NYCRR § 200.9(a).